Lawndlwd/unused-i18n/README.md

 - Analyzes source files to identify used and unused translation keys.
 - Supports multiple scoped translation functions.
 - Can display or remove unused translation keys.
-- Configurable through a JSON, JS, or TS config file.
+- Configurable through a JSON, CJS, or JS config file.

 ## Installation